Pros

 Integration Headaches

 Running Flux through Poe was seamless, but Azure AI Foundry integration required authentication hoops that took our dev team half a day to resolve.
-The open-weight accessibility is genuinely democratizing, though FLUX.2’s 90GB VRAM requirement means most indie developers are stuck with cloud APIs.
-For teams without enterprise budgets, the pricing adds up fast.
+The open-weight accessibility is genuinely democratizing, though most teams will still rely on hosted APIs for the higher-end FLUX.2 models.
+If you’re price-sensitive, compare any third-party host against Black Forest Labs’ official pricing guide before assuming the billing is equivalent.

 Under the Hood: Flux’s Hybrid Architecture & Rectified Flow